starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 Note: Firing scripts from a FIAS app requires the `fmurlscript` permission to be selected in your .fmp12 solution.

-🚨 _There is still an issue in the 18 (and 19) SDK, with FileMaker's proprietary `completedReturnToForegroundActive()` delegate method.
-It no longer fires, as it did in older SDKs.
-It's possible this delegate was removed, since the standard UIKit delegate `applicationDidBecomeActive()` now fires correctly for FIAS projects (it didn't previously).
+🚨 _In the 18 (and 19) SDK, FileMaker's proprietary `completedReturnToForegroundActive()` delegate method no longer fires (as it did in older SDKs).
+It's possible this delegate was removed, since the standard UIKit delegate `applicationDidBecomeActive()` now fires correctly for FIAS projects.
+Hard to say.
 FIAS is a black box, so I don't know, really.
 Just a hunch._

 ---